 The most important one is mapping your assignees between Asana and Github to make sure everything assigned to someone in one tool gets assigned to the same person in the other tool!

 You need to decide if you want every task or issue to be automatically synced, or if you want to filter certain types depending on their tag/label or type.

-Think about it before enabling your sync because the filter will only be effective for the tasks synced after the filter creation.
+Think about it before enabling your sync because filtering will only be effective for the tasks synced after it's created.